 Flipd uses behavioral economics to nudge students to pay better attention by encouraging them to remain off of their phones.
 Flipd also provides educators with powerful data and tools they can use to improve long-term engagement and make more informed teaching decisions throughout the year.

 How Flipd works

 At the beginning of your lesson, students are notified to Flip Off their devices.
-Then, until the end of class, students make the conscious and intentional choice to remain off of their devices.
+Then, until the end of class, students make the conscious and intentional choice to remain off of their phones.
 If at any point a student decides to check their phone, Flipd will remind them to return to a Flipd Off state.
-If the student does not re-enable Flipd, their phone will be accessible and the student will be aware that they've made the decision to use their phone during class.
+If the student chooses not to re-enable Flipd, their phone will be accessible and the student will be aware that they've made the decision to use their phone during class.